 More Recipes You Might Enjoy

-- Pour the oats and water into your rice cooker.
-Stir to moisten all of the oats.
+- Combine the oats and water in the bowl of your rice cooker.

 - Turn on the rice cooker and let cook for 15 minutes.

 Most rice cookers will stop cooking and keep your oats warm until you are ready to eat them.

 Nutrition InformationYield 4 Serving Size 1

 Amount Per Serving Calories 107Total Fat 3gSaturated Fat 1gTrans Fat 0gUnsaturated Fat 1gCholesterol 5mgSodium 35mgCarbohydrates 17gFiber 2gSugar 3gProtein 5g